Physical Therapist Assistant Program

 Due to the clinical nature of this program, student liability insurance, a series of background checks and a random drug screen are required.
 The results of those tests must meet the clinical sites’ standards for the student to continue in the program and to obtain licensure in the state of Oklahoma.
 Questions about this requirement can be directed to www.okmedicalboard.org.
 Student liability insurance must be purchased each year prior to the second week of class from the Bursar’s office.
 The liability insurance will cover the student while in lab on campus, and when traveling offsite to participate in lab or patient care.
 Students are also required to produce proof of immunizations prior to going to clinical practicums.
 The list of required immunizations is provided to the students with their acceptance letters and is requested at PTA Student Orientation.

-Physical Therapist Assistant Applications to this program are available the first Monday in July.
+Physical Therapist Assistant Applications to this program are available online in November each year.
 The deadline for application is the first Friday in March of each year for a fall entry to the Program.
-If you have any questions regarding the program, please contact Jennifer Ball, PT, MHR, ATC at 682-1611 x 7305 or email@example.com.
+If you have any questions regarding the program, please contact Jennifer Ball, PT, MHR, ATC at 682-1611 x 7305 or firstname.lastname@example.org.